Vukovar-Srijem County: Demographics

-After the 2013 enlargement of the European Union all communities in the county were affected by significantly increased levels of emigration to Western Europe (Germany, Ireland, Austria, United Kingdom).
-Vukovar-Srijem County was one of the Croatian counties most directly exposed to European migrant crisis yet it served almost exclusively as a transit point.
-As a response to this development new permanent immigration center was open in the village of Tovarnik.
+After the 2013 enlargement of the European Union, all communities in the county were affected by significantly increased levels of emigration to Western Europe (Germany, Ireland, Austria, United Kingdom).
+Vukovar-Srijem County was one of the Croatian counties most directly exposed to the European migrant crisis, yet it served almost exclusively as a transit point.
+As a response to this development, a new permanent immigration centre was opened in the village of Tovarnik.

 Minority populations

 Serbs form majority population in municipalities of Negoslavci (97.19%), Markušica (90.10%) (Gaboš, Karadžićevo, Ostrovo, Podrinje), Trpinja (89.75%) (Bobota, Bršadin, Pačetin, Vera, Ludvinci) and Borovo (89.73%).
 Outside of these municipalities Serbs form majority in villages Banovci, Vinkovački Banovci, Orolik, Srijemske Laze and Mlaka Antinska.
 Serbian minority communities live in Vukovar, Mirkovci, Tovarnik, Stari Jankovci, Novi Jankovci, Ilok, Bogdanovci, Tompojevci and Vinkovci.

 In the town of Vukovar and municipalities of Negoslavci, Markušica, Trpinja and Borovo, as well as in the villages of Banovci and Vinkovački Banovci, Serbian language and Serbian Cyrillic script is introduced in official use alongside Croatian.

 There are in total 12 elementary schools with eight additional local schools and four secondary schools offering education in Serbian.
 A number of Serb minority organizations are centered in the county, including the Joint Council of Municipalities, the Independent Democratic Serb Party, and Radio Borovo.

 There is one elementary school in Korođ offering education in Hungarian language.

 The oldest mosque in Croatia in continuous use is Gunja Mosque located in the village of Gunja.